 Programmers also must define methods alongside attributes.
 Methods encapsulate functions that handle the data and behavior of an object instance.

 In a car, a drive method might be appropriate.
-You can define such a method right below the car’s attribute definitions.
+You can define such a method right below the car’s attribute definitions so that it becomes a public function or method available to any object created from the class.

 Though it is possible via code to render an actual car and simulate a driving application, programming this method is a bit more complex than the lines of code below.